BHCharlton/School_District_Analysis/README.md

   | % Passing Math | 74.98 | 74.76 |
   | % Passing Reading | 85.81 | 85.66 |
   | % Overall Passing | 65.17 | 64.86 |
-* **Thomas High School:** Since all ninth-grade reading and math scores were set to non-numerical values, they could not be used as part of the school averages.
-As a result, the new math and reading scores were calculated based upon the tenth--twelfth-grade averages alone,  and reflect only minimal changes overall.
+* **Thomas High School:** Since all ninth-grade reading and math scores were set to non-numerical values, they could not be used as part of the school score averages.
+As a result, the new math and reading scores were calculated based upon the tenth through twelfth-grade averages alone,  and reflect only minimal changes overall.
 However, the total number of students attending school remains the same and results in a significant negative impact on the passing percentages for Thomas High School in every category.
 The adjusted data has major implications on Thomas High School's academic standing within the school district, dropping it from second-highest performing down to eighth amongst the fifteen schools:

   |  | Original Analysis | Adjusted Analysis |
   | --- | --- | --- |